Pyrethrin: Chronic pyrethrin toxicity in humans

+Feline toxicity

+Cat livers are not able to metabolize pyrethrin.
+Exposure often results from a flea and tick treatment for dogs being used on cats instead.

 Pyrethrum toxicity

 Exposure to pyrethrum, the crude form of pyrethrin, causes harmful health effects for mammals.
 Pyrethrum also has an allergenic effect that commercial pyrethroids don't have.

 In mammals, toxic exposure to pyrethrum can lead to tongue and lip numbness, drooling, lethargy, muscle tremors, respiratory failure, vomiting, diarrhea, seizures, paralysis, and death.

 Exposure to pyrethrum in high levels in humans may cause symptoms such as asthmatic breathing, sneezing, nasal stuffiness, headache, nausea, loss of coordination, tremors, convulsions, facial flushing, and swelling.
 A possibility of damage to the immune system exists that leads to a worsening of allergies following toxicity.
 Infants are unable to resourcefully break down pyrethrum due to the ease of skin penetration, causing similar symptoms as adults, but with an increased risk of death.

-Feline Toxicity

-A cat's liver is not able to metabolize pyrethrin making it toxic to cats.
-Exposure often results from a flea and tick treatment for dogs being used on a cat.